digital-work-lab/open-source-project/readme.md

 # WI-Projekt "Open-Source Projekt"

+Before the beginning of the term (march or september): check whether this course was mentioned/promoted in the last newsletter by the Fachschaft WIAI

 Before the git session: check whether the rec_dict patch applies! git session: transfer questions: concentrate before the break!